FOUNDER AND ARTISTIC DIRECTOR

 Maddie Adams

-Miss Adams is currently finishing her senior year pursuing a Bachelor of Science in Music Education at Western Connecticut State University.
-There, she studies voice lessons with Richard Weidlich and is a dedicated member of the University Choir, Chamber Choir, and Concert Chorale under the direction of Dr. Jeremy Wiggins and Dr. Kevin Jay Issacs.
+Miss Adams just graduated with a Bachelor of Science in Music Education from Western Connecticut State University.
+There, she studied voice lessons with Richard Weidlich and was a dedicated member of the University Choir, Chamber Choir, and Concert Chorale under the direction of Dr. Jeremy Wiggins and Dr. Kevin Jay Issacs.
 Madison is also the founder and President of WestConn’s treble A Cappella group, Bella Canto.
 Madison's commitment to musical excellence led her to A Cappella Academy in the summer of 2020, where she refined her skills under the guidance of Rob Dietz and Ben Bram, gaining insights into arranging, technique, and performance in A Cappella music.
 Additionally, Madison is employed at The Southbury Music Studio where she teaches private voice and piano lessons.
 Madison’s philosophy of music education entails the creation of art that lives in the moment.
 Her goals are to provide her own musical experience and the resources necessary to ensure her students are set up for success.
 Her teaching style is individualized, which allows her to meet each student where they are.
 She looks forward to sharing her love for music with her students at Greenwich A Cappella!
-This spring is Miss Adam’s first season with Greenwich A Cappella.
-She is directing the Tuesday Pre-A Cappella and Tuesday Junior Group this semester.
+This summer is Miss Adam’s second season with Greenwich A Cappella.

 GROUP DIRECTOR